LineageOS/www/mirror.md

 * Sponsor information, including name, a link, and a logo (this information will be made public).
 * Available bandwidth, for load balancing.
 * rsync & https endpoints

+Alternatively, we are not opposed to managing this infrastructure ourselves.
+If that's the case, please email the above address.